DNS is often treated as a simple plumbing layer. Most folks just use whatever DNS provider they get with their ISP.

-In a security-focused home / lab environemtn, DNS becomes far more than name resolution.
+Done properly, DNS becomes far more than name just domain resolution.
 It becomes:

 - A policy engine.